Anagba/alx-system_engineering-devops/0x00-shell_basics/README.md

-rmdir - can be used to delete an empty directory cd ./ -to go back the previous directory ls -la . .. /boot-Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. ls -i- prints the type of the file named iamafile
+rmdir - can be used to delete an empty directory cd ./ -to go back the previous directory ls -la . .. /boot-Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file -s- prints the type of the file named iamafile ln -s- to create a symbolic link